 What is a makerspace?

-If you don’t know what a makerspace is, don’t worry, they’re relatively new!
-At its most basic, a makerspace is a collaborative environment where people can work together or on their own to experiment, learn, and create using high-tech to no-tech tools.
+A collaborative environment where people can work together or on their own to experiment, learn, and create using high-tech to no-tech tools.
 If you have an idea, the Workshop will provide the tools, training, and support you need to realize it!

 The equipment and tools listed below are just some of what is available.
 Check back regularly to see what’s new.